Why ESG is core to a venture capital success?

 For example, where a manager says they are building a portfolio designed to minimize exposure to climate change risk, due diligence and research teams may leverage ESG reporting to measure the carbon footprint and performance on climate change risk management of a portfolio and compare it to a benchmark.

-At Venturexchange, we can advise clients in devising the ESG strategy and communicating it to various stakeholders.
+At Venturexchange, our team can advise clients in devising the ESG strategy and communicating it to various stakeholders.
 ESG strategy is not a stand-alone issue but should be integrated into the overall company’s strategy, operating environment, and business model.

 Our article does not provide all the answers that involve ESG issues, but we hope it provides a framework for VC investors to consider and manage their ESG impact.